OHashish/cloth-sim/README.md

 To get a video of the simulation, the "Save Video (Series of images)" button can be used to save screenshots of the simulation. ffmpeg can be later used to create a video using the screenshots

 # Notes:
+- GLM and Eigen are used for calculations
 - This was run on a Macbook using QT 5.15.1 clang 64-bit.
 Some issues may be encountered when using newer versions.
 - The texture path can be changed in cloth.cpp to change the texture .
 - The path to the folder where the screenshots are saved can be changed too.